Basketball Performance Training DrillsFrom the Coach’s Clipboard Basketball Playbook

-This page presents several basketball performance training drills submitted by Layton Westmoreland, Head Performance Coach/Assistant Skills Trainer at Tim Springer's Spartan Basketball.
+This page presents several basketball performance training drills submitted by Layton Westmoreland, Head Performance Coach/Assistant Skills Trainer.

 Layton Westmoreland is a basketball skill development trainer and strength and conditioning coach who helps athletes reach their athletic goals.
 While pursuing his athletic career in college, Layton later went on to become a certified skill development trainer through Ganon Baker Basketball and interned as a Strength and Conditioning Coach for William Penn University in Oskaloosa, Iowa.
 Layton has received his degree in Physical Education with an emphasis in Strength and Conditioning. and is certified through USA Weightlifting as a Sports Performance Coach.
 Before joining Spartan Basketball, Layton ran a successful training program, Crunch Time Athletics, in Abilene, Texas.

 Competitive Tennis Ball Speed and Agility DrillsDrill #1.

 See diagram TB1.
 This drill can be done via defensive slides or in a sprinting fashion.
 Players start outside the 3pt line, and on coaches whistle they perform movement (sprint or d-slide) thru the cones and try to reach the tennis ball before their competitor.